-The blood supply is usually lost because a coronary artery, one that supplies blood to the heart muscle, has a blood clot (coronary thrombosis).
+The blood supply is usually lost because a coronary artery, one that supplies blood to the heart muscle, is blocked by a blood clot (coronary thrombosis).

 According to the American Heart Association:

-- During a heart attack the heart muscle that loses its blood supply starts to suffer injury.
+- During a heart attack, the heart muscle that loses its blood supply starts to suffer injury.

 - The damaged heart muscle heals by forming scar tissue.
 The healing process may take several weeks.